 You can also download other Questions to Ask Your Doctor cards on many different breast cancer topics.
 These cards are a nice tool for people recently diagnosed with breast cancer, who may be too overwhelmed to know where to begin to gather information.

 The National Cancer Institute (NCI), a government agency, funds most clinical trials on cancer.

 The NCI also sponsors groups that study the same cancer topic, such as the American College of Radiology Imaging Network.
 These groups include hospitals, universities and physicians who work together to study cancer issues.

 The Department of Defense and the Department of Veterans Affairs are other government sources of funding for clinical trials.

-BreastCancerTrials.org in collaboration with Susan G. Komen® offers a custom matching service to help you find a clinical trial that fits your needs.
+BreastCancerTrials.org in collaboration with Susan G. Komen® offers a custom matching service to help you find clinical trials that fit your needs.